 The udders of ewes should be examined.
 Scar tissue can close the orifice of badly burned teats, but minor scabs will usually shed after a few weeks, leaving teats functional.
 Severe burns to the anus can cause faecal incontinence if sphincter muscles are damaged.

 The decision to destroy affected sheep should be made on animal welfare grounds.
-Allowing animals to suffer for extended periods is unacceptable.
+Allowing animals to suffer is unacceptable.

 Other factors to be taken into considerations when assessing and dealing with burnt sheep are:

 - The availability of feed and water - is there enough feed and water left on the property to sustain the remaining sheep or is agistment available?